An anorectal malformation

 (also called imperforate anus) is a birth defect that affects the development of the rectum and anus.
 Development of the urinary structures, and genital tract may also be affected.
 This is accompanied by abnormal formation of muscles and nerves of the pelvic floor that control emptying of stool.

 Anorectal malformations involve a wide spectrum of defects.
 Imperforate anus is when there is no opening at the end of the digestive tract, where the anus is normally located.
 The rectum (the end of the colon) may end in a closed pouch in the body, or it may connect to the genitourinary tract; this is called a fistula.
 Sometimes the anus is small and in an abnormal position on the bottom, which prevents natural passage of stool; this is called an anterior anus or perineal fistula.
 A persistent cloaca is a complex malformation in which the rectum, vagina, and urinary tract meet in a common channel.
-In children born with cloaca, only one opening will be visible in the perineum compared to the normal anatomy which has 3 separate openings.
+In children born with cloaca, only one opening will be visible in the perineum compared to the normal anatomy which has 3 separate openings. (see image gallery to the right for medical illustrations and descriptions.)

 Children born with an anorectal malformation may have other problems associated with the condition.